subinsebastien/arc-color-mdm/README.md

-Arc Color MDM Login Themes
+Arc Color MDM Login Screen Themes
 ==========================

 This repository contains a couple of MDM login themes derived from GDM Arc-Color themes.
 The original Arc-Color themes can be found at http://gnome-look.org/.
 The included themes from the original GDM Arc-Color project in this repositories are,